A New Warmth: How Loro Piana Shapes Colour for Spring Summer 2026

 When Colour Slips Back Into a Neutral World

-Colour didn’t burst in; it entered politely.
-A sliver of marigold warming the hem of a linen skirt.
-A diluted turquoise brushing a cotton-silk shirt.
-A lilac so softened it might pass as shadow.
-The palette still revolved around Loro Piana’s trusted sands and creams, but this season those neutrals behaved more like foundations than finish lines.
+Colour didn’t arrive as a proclamation.
+It appeared in glances: a sliver of marigold tracing the hem of a linen skirt; a diluted turquoise warming a cotton-silk shirt, and a lilac so softened it could pass for shadow.
+The palette still rested on Loro Piana’s trusted sands, creams, and earth tones, but this season those neutrals acted as grounding layers rather than the final word.

 Loro Piana’s Spring Summer 2026 collection